 This post contains affiliate links which means if you make a purchase using a link on this page I may make a small commission.
 For more information please read my full disclosure

-Christmas Eve Boxes – Our children wake up on Christmas Eve morning to a treat straight from the North Pole a box filled with goodbye goodies from their Elf.
+Christmas Eve Boxes – One of my traditions I started for my kids are our Christmas Eve boxes.
+Our children wake up on Christmas Eve morning to a treat straight from the North Pole a box filled with goodbye goodies from their Elf.
 This is a tradition I started when my son first got his elf for his 3rd Christmas.
 We changed it up over the years, but this is something I highly recommend doing with your own family.
 It doesn’t have to cost a lot of money and the kids are almost more excited for their Christmas Eve box than their gifts from Santa …. almost

-Say Good-bye To Our Elves – This one is always sad for my kiddos.
-My daughter is straight-up obsessed with her Elf so she has a hard time saying good-bye, which is why their Christmas Eve boxes come from their Elves.
-I always create a special good-bye letter for each of my kids from their Elf.
+Say Good-bye To Our Elves – After a fun filled month with our buddies from the North Pole it’s time to say good-by.
+This one is always sad for my kiddos.
+My daughter is straight-up obsessed with her Elf so she always has a hard time saying goodbye, which is why their Christmas Eve boxes come from their Elves.
+I always create a special goodbye letter for each of my kids from their Elf.
+These letters go right into their memory boxes for they can share them with their own children one day

 Opening One Present from Mom & Dad on Christmas Eve – Like most kids, my children are filled with excitement wondering what Santa has on his sleigh for each of them this year.
-A Christmas Eve tradition we started years ago was allowing our children to open one gift from us while they wait for the rest of their presents which come directly from the North Pole.
+A Christmas Eve tradition we started years ago was allowing our children to open one gift from us while they wait for the rest of their presents from the guy with the big red bag.
 Thankfully, they have yet to catch on that their one gift from us each year is the same thing – a family game for us to play together.
-Every year each one of my children receives a board game from their wishlist that we can all play as a family as their gift from my husband and I. That leads me to my next Christmas Eve tradition but first here’s a few games I have my eye on for this year.
-Game nights are huge in our house.
+Every year each one of my children receives a board game from their wishlist that we can all play as a family.

 Family Game Night- I normally host Christmas Eve at my house for my extended family.
-A few years we made a joint decision to cut back on the pomp and circumstance and go in a more low key direction for our family celebration.
-On Christmas day we have a huge feast, but on Christmas Eve our menu includes an array of delicious yet small and easy to eat food.
+A few years we made a joint decision to cut back on the pomp and circumstance and go with a more low-key direction for our family celebration.
+On Christmas day we have a huge feast, but on Christmas Eve our menu includes an array of delicious yet small and easy-to-eat food.
 By making the switch we can relax a bit and spend more time having fun!
 Our Christmas eve fun includes breaking open the two new games they just got as a gift from us.
 It’s such a blast to play as a big group.
 In addition to the new board games, we always try to find a new Christmas game to play before the night wraps up.

-Santa’s Key – Before we start our Christmas Eve bedroom routine we make to sure to leave out a magical key for Santa.
+Santa’s Key – Before we start our Christmas Eve nightime routine we make sure to leave out a magical key for Santa.
 We live in NYC so we don’t have a chimney for Santa, sadly.
 Instead, I found this magical key that allows Santa to open a locked door with ease.
-My kid’s get such a kick out of the “magic” of it all.
+My kids get such a kick out of the “magic” of it all.
 Christmas truly is such a magical time of year.

-Cookies for Santa – It’s not truly Christmas Eve until you leave cookies out for Santa!
-In our house we have a special set that’s reserved just for Santa’s cookies.
+Cookies for Santa – It’s not really Christmas Eve until you leave cookies out for Santa!
+In our house, we have a special set that’s reserved just for Santa’s cookies.
 Each child takes a turn filling it up with goodies for Santa before bed.

 Read The Night Before Christmas – Once we are back inside it’s time to head to bed!
 Santa can’t leave presents for any child that’s awake.
 All of us snuggle up in one bed and read The Night Before Christmas as a family.
 Now that my son can read we all take turns reading a page.
 This has easily become my favorite moment of the year.
 It’s a beautiful moment to share as a family.